snitch-org/snitch/README.md

 ### Matchers

 Matchers in _snatch_ work differently than in _Catch2_.
-The required interface is:
+Matchers do not need to inherit from a common base class.
+The only required interface is:

  - `matcher.match(obj)` must return `true` if `obj` is a match, `false` otherwise.
  - `matcher.describe_match(obj, status)` must return a value convertible to `std::string_view`, describing why `obj` is or is not a match, depending on the value of `snatch::matchers::match_status`.